Although members of the Trachelium genus are perennials they are usually grown as half hardy annuals in the garden.

-Some Trachelium plants can reach from 60 to 90 cm in height (two to three feet), but others have more of a mat like growth.
+Some Trachelium plants can reach from 60 to 90 cm in height (two to three feet), while others have more of a mat like growth.

 Trachelium caeruleum by yamada*; Creative Commons.